scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 -- often where we first get into leadership
 -- coaching; community of practice; role description; skills; career pathway; define in relation to others; handbook; etc
 - organisational improvement
+-- PDCA
 - value management
 -- our USP, where a lot of product leadership sits
+-- art of business value
 - time
+-- design sprints. we should design our time as well as we design our products.
+-- an interesting one.
+Used to take this narrowly as 'we all have limited time in the day'.
+Now understand that it's broader than that: things take time.
+Took 2-3 years to develop as product leader.
+Took 1-2 years before I could start delegating in earnest.

 Make all of this work visible in leadership plans; not just delivery work